EPRA Sustainability Best Practice Recommendations

 Performance Report

-Energy consumption and emissions
+Energy Consumption and Emissions

 The electricity consumption figures are based partly on measured data and partly on extrapolations from the costs posted on the basis of samples.

-Scope 1 emissions decreased by 8.98 % and Scope 2 increased by 1.58 % (location-based), respectively by 4.92% (market-based) due to the switch from fuels to district heating.
-In terms of the consumption metric, this trend in Scope 1 and Scope 2 heating energy emissions in kg CO2e/m²/year can also be seen: The metric decreased by 10.56 % on a location-based basis and decreased by 11.10 % on a market-based basis relative to 2021.
-Scope 3 emissions for upstream heat (3.03) were 45 tonnes of CO2e and 168 tonnes of CO2e for household electricity (3.13).
-This corresponds to a reduction of 6.78 per cent compared to the previous year.
+Scope 1 emissions decreased by 1.7 %, and Scope 2 emissions for heating energy decreased by 6.8 % (location-based) and 7.9 % (market-based) due to the transition from fuel to district heating.
+In terms of the consumption indicator, this trend in Scope 1 and Scope 2 emissions for heating energy in kg CO2e/m²/year can also be observed: The metric decreased by 3.6 % (location-based) and 3.3 % (market-based) compared to 2023.

 Water

-Waste disposal
+Waste Disposal

-Building certification
+Building Certification

 Diversity